katherinempeck/map-based-digital-recording-workflow/README.md

 # A map-based and task-oriented digital recording workflow for archaeological survey

 ## Overview
-This repository contains Avenza schemas, Python scripts, and a detailed manual for the digital recording workflow described in the paper:
+This repository contains Avenza schemas, Python scripts, and a detailed manual for the digital recording workflow described in our manuscript:

 Peck, Katherine and Grant Snitker.
 2026.
 "Evaluating a task and map-based digital recording workflow for pedestrian archaeological survey."
-Submitted to *American Antiquity* (report).

 The contents of each folder is summarized below.